How do you feel about using technology to help manage health? Take our survey here.

 What Is Maintenance Therapy?

-Reviewed by: HU Medical Review Board | Last reviewed: April 2023
+Reviewed by: HU Medical Review Board | Last reviewed: May 2025 | Last updated: June 2025

-Why do some people have maintenance therapy?
+Why do some people receive maintenance therapy?

 Bladder cancer recurrence

 Recurrence is not uncommon among patients who have been treated for non-muscle-invasive bladder cancer.
-Because treatment tends to be more effective when recurrence is detected early, healthcare providers will monitor patients regularly after treatment to check for signs that the cancer cells have started growing again.
-Maintenance therapy may also be used to potentially help reduce the risk that the bladder cancer will recur, or start growing again after the initial treatment is finished.
+Because treatment tends to be more effective when recurrence is detected early, healthcare providers will monitor patients regularly after treatment to check for signs that the cancer cells have started growing again.2

 What is BCG?

-Maintenance therapy for bladder cancer typically involves a type of treatment called Bacillus Calmette-Guerin (BCG) intravesical immunotherapy.2,3 BCG is a type of bacteria that helps the immune system to destroy cancer cells located in the bladder lining.
-It works by causing a reaction in a patient’s immune system that activates immune system cells and causes them to attack cancer cells that are growing in the lining of the bladder.
+Maintenance therapy for bladder cancer typically involves a type of treatment called Bacillus Calmette-Guerin (BCG) intravesical immunotherapy.
+BCG is a type of bacteria that helps the immune system destroy cancer cells located in the bladder lining.2,3

 What is BCG maintenance therapy?

-BCG maintenance therapy is an intravesical treatment, which means that it is delivered directly into the bladder.
-BCG treatment in bladder cancer is known as local immunotherapy.
 BCG is a liquid medicine that is administered through a catheter, which is a thin, flexible tube that is inserted into the bladder through the urethra, a tube that allows urine to flow out of the body from the bladder.
-The medicine is then held in the patient’s bladder for a specified amount of time before the patient urinates.
+The medicine is then held in the patient’s bladder for a specified amount of time before a person urinates.2,3

 How long does it last?